LaRuim/Vaccine-Booker/README.md

 ### 3. Setting up a dummy account to receive the OTP:

-* Createa dummy gmail account, following which, delete all mails from the inbox.
+* Create a dummy gmail account, following which, delete all mails from the inbox.
 * Enable Less Secure App access [here](https://myaccount.google.com/intro/security).
 * Navigate to your [Google API console](https://console.cloud.google.com/apis/dashboard), and create a new project.
 * Under “Credentials”, select “Create credentials” and create a new “OAuth client ID”